 The quality of the evidence is also rated.

 - A = High quality evidence.
 This include consistent results from well conducted studies including RCTs.

 - B = Moderate quality evidence.
 This could be where results from studies are not always consistent and when additional research is still needed.

 - C = Low quality evidence.
 For example, if evidence is from observational studies of limited reviews.

 - D = Very low quality evidence.
 This can be when evidence is only limited to case reports or based on expert opinion (which is not evidence).

-For example, a recommendations rated AI should be followed as standard-of-care and can be supported by substantial clinical research.
+For example, a recommendations rated A1 should be followed as standard-of-care and has been proven in substantial clinical research.

 BHIVA guidelines on antiretroviral treatment for adults living with HIV-1 2022.
 Appendix 1.
 Summary of the modified GRADE system.
 (2022).

 Last updated: 1 January 2023.